Streisand, Minnelli to sing at NY Marvin Hamlisch memorial

 Joining them will be former cast members of "A Chorus Line" and actors from the Broadway-bound new musical "The Nutty Professor," for which Hamlisch wrote the scores.

-Hamlisch's family and friends will announce scholarships in his honour during the memorial, which is restricted to friends and family by invitation.
+Hamlisch's family and friends will announce scholarships in his honor during the memorial, which is restricted to friends and family by invitation.

 Streisand was Hamlisch's friend of 45 years and star of romantic movie "The Way We Were."
 Hamlisch wrote the hit theme song for the movie.
 Minnelli was also a lifelong friend and musical collaborator.